College of Visual & Performing Arts

 Robyn Berg is a Chicago native, who has also spent many years in New York City and Nashville as a professor, actor, director and teaching artist.
 She holds a BA in Theatre Performance and Radio/Video Communications from Bradley University (also studying abroad in London) and an MFA in Acting from the University of Florida (also performing Lysistrata in Greece for UF).
 She has a keen interest in holistic health and is constantly striving to find ways to combine wellness and art.
 She offers a weekly yoga session to theatre majors, regularly incorporates meditation into her acting classes, often discusses the value of eating whole/real foods and encourages all artists to sleep well, soak in nature and develop a gratitude practice.

-At RU, Robyn serves as a member of the Theatre Performance faculty, the chair of Assessment for the department, on the Season Selection Committee and is an affiliated faculty member of the Women’s and Gender Studies program.
-She has also served as a member of the University Performance Series Committee (bringing Bread & Puppet Theater, American Shakespeare Center and the National Players to campus) and on Faculty Senate.
-She has taught Acting 1, Acting 2, Acting 4, Special Topics: Advanced Movement, Special Topics: Dance & Theatre Collaboration, Theatre Aesthetics, Honors Theatre Appreciation, Theatre Appreciation, Theatre History I, Theatre History II and Survey of Drama.
+At RU, Robyn serves as a member of the Theatre Performance faculty, the chair of Assessment for the department, and is an affiliated faculty member of the Women’s and Gender Studies program.
+She has also served as a member of the University Performance Series Committee (bringing Bread & Puppet Theater, American Shakespeare Center and the National Players to campus) on the Season Selection Committee, and on Faculty Senate.
+She has taught Acting 1, Acting 2, Acting 4, Voice and Movement, Advanced Movement, Dance & Theatre Collaboration, Theatre Aesthetics, Honors Theatre Appreciation, Theatre Appreciation, Theatre History I, Theatre History II and Survey of Drama.
 She has traveled with RU students to Dublin & London and New York City and has advised countless capstone projects, honors contracts and production practicums.
 On an interdisciplinary level, she has worked with the department of Communications Sciences and Disorders in their Speech Language Hearing Clinic and for their Language and Literacy Camp, guest lectured in the English department for their Readings in Shakespeare course and guest lectured in the Dance department on the work of Rudolf Laban in their Beginning Modern Dance and Intermediate Modern Dance courses.

 Robyn has presented research at the Women’s Theatre Festival, has performed in the New Play Development Workshop at the Association for Theatre in Higher Education conference and has performed in a Medieval French farce for the International Congress on Medieval Studies.
 She is acknowledged in the textbook Acting: an Introduction to the Art and Craft of Playing by Paul Kassel.
 Robyn is an eligible member of Actor’s Equity Association, as well as being involved with ATHE and the Association of Theatre Movement Educators.
-She has begun the training to become a Certified Movement Analyst with the Laban/Bartenieff Institute of Movement Studies.
+She will soon complete her 200 hour Yoga Teacher Training and be certified with Yoga Alliance.
+She is currently co-writing a book on acting and mental wellness with therapist Bonny O’Neill, MS, LPC-MHSP.

 Prior to coming to RU in 2015, Robyn taught at Lipscomb University, Belmont University and Volunteer State Community College.
 She has also guest lectured or served as teaching artist at Elgin Community College, Trevecca Nazarene University, SUNY New Paltz, Virginia State Theatre Conference, Virginia Theatre Association Conference, Virginia Governor’s School for Visual & Performing Arts and Humanities, Nashville Shakespeare Festival, Tennessee Performing Arts Center, Franklin School of Performing Arts, Blue Lake Fine Arts Camp and many more.